theolivenbaum/resin/README.md

 ## The Resin Project Mission

-- [x] Layout basic architecture and infrastructure of a modern IR system
+- [x] Layout basic architecture and infrastructure of a modern IR system - v0.9b
-- [ ] Index and scan at least as fast as the lastest .Net version of Lucene
+- [ ] Index and scan at least as fast as the lastest .Net version of Lucene - v1.0
-- [ ] Reach almost feature parity with the lastest .Net version of Lucene
+- [ ] Reach almost feature parity with the lastest .Net version of Lucene - v1.9
-- [ ] Index and scan at least as fast as the lastest JRE version of Lucene
+- [ ] Index and scan at least as fast as the lastest JRE version of Lucene - v2.0
-- [ ] Reach almost feature parity with the lastest JRE version of Lucene
+- [ ] Reach almost feature parity with the lastest JRE version of Lucene - v2.9
-- [ ] Become the fastest IR framework in the world
+- [ ] Become the fastest independent IR system in the world - v3.0
-- [ ] Become the most feature-complete IR framework in the world
+- [ ] Become the most feature-complete indie IR system in the world - v.3.9
 - [ ] Hand over to the next generation IR freaks

 ## Power to the people